 Human bio cultural origins.
 The place of humans in nature.
 Fossil evidence for human and other primate evolution; genetic variability; primate behavior; relationship of physical and cultural adaptations.

-ANTH 100L Biological Anthropology Laboratory (1)
+ANTH 100L Biological Anthropology Laboratory 3 hours laboratory

 Note: Not open to students with prior credit in ANTH 101